-Civil partnerships for opposite-sex couples - A new alternative to marriage03 Jan 2020
+Civil partnerships for opposite-sex couples – A new alternative to marriage3rd January 2020 - Published by

 It’s now possible for opposite-sex couples to enter into civil partnerships in England and Wales, as it was brought into law on 31st December 2019.
 Following a Supreme Court ruling in June last year, opposite-sex couples, like same-sex couples, should be permitted the choice of marrying one another, or entering into a civil partnership.
 It was found that the status quo breached the human rights of opposite-sex couples, namely their Article 8 European Convention on Human Rights right to a private life and family life, and subsequently the government passed The Civil Partnerships, Marriages and Deaths (Registration etc) Act 2019.

 What’s the difference between marriage and civil partnerships?

 Civil partnerships confer the same benefits as marriage, including financial benefits such as tax breaks and tax allowances, and inheritance rights.
 Whilst marriage ceremonies can be religious or civil, so too can civil partnership ceremonies.
 Practically, therefore, what is the difference between the two?

 Whilst a marriage is ended with divorce, a civil partnership is ended with dissolution.
 Adultery can be cited as a ground for divorce, however, it cannot be cited to dissolve a civil partnership.
 This is a move away from the ‘blame culture’ which can often engulf divorce proceedings.

 The government’s Divorce, Dissolution and Separation Bill aims to reform the divorce process in order to remove the concept of ‘fault’ in proceedings.
 However, the bill’s progress has been delayed and it us unknown when it will be translated into legislation.